- Teaches students:

-Chuck recently moved to Portland, Oregon from Gainesville, Florida, where he was a staple of the music teaching and performing community for more than 25 years.
+Chuck moved to Portland, Oregon from Gainesville, Florida, where he was a prominent member of the music teaching and performing community for more than 25 years.
 Originally from Chicago, Chuck completed his BA in Music History and Masters of Music (MM) at the University of Florida.
 Chuck became obsessed with The Beatles when he began piano lessons at age 12.
 His first attempt at composing was actually improvising melodies over the ending chords to "Hey Jude".
 Along with playing Beatles tunes Chuck learned classic standards from a set of Reader's Digest Songbooks inherited from his grandmother.

 Chuck has performed with classic rock, top 40, funk, R&B, and jazz groups, and has served as an opening act for Bela Fleck and the Flecktones, and legendary Texas bluesman Clarence "Gatemouth" Brown.
 As a soloist he's played classical music, blues, jazz, and original compositions.
 Before devoting himself to music full time, he worked for 8 years as a radio announcer on WUFT-FM Gainesville hosting shows such as "Nothing but the Blues", "Montage" (acoustic jazz), and "Musica Antiqua" (Renaissance and Medieval).